cdl-geneseo/geneseo-dictionary/P/Plug.md

 # Plug

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Plug

 Created by  Unknown User (sjh21) on Apr 09, 2019

 (N).
 Someone who supplies drugs or alcohol. &quot;I’m inviting some people over and need to hit up my plug for supplies.&quot;(Holsberg, N-R, 2019)